SlyfingNeed/Agentic-Web-Scraper/README.md

-# AI-Powered Web Scraper API
+# Agentic Web Scraper API

-An intelligent web scraping API that uses AI to understand natural language queries and extract structured data from websites.
+An Agentic AI method for web scraping that uses LLM to understand natural language queries and extract structured data from websites.
 Built with FastAPI, Google Gemini, Playwright, and BeautifulSoup.

 ## Transparency Acknowledgement